• Skip to primary navigation

 • You can use cooked rice in this rice and bean soup recipe.
 Add about ½ the broth and skip simmering the soup for 15-20 minutes.

-• Substitutions: Sub black beans for pinto beans, sub peppers for other vegetables or omit them.
+• Substitutions: Sub black beans for pinto beans, sub peppers for other vegetables or omit them in your rice and bean soup.

 FAQ